Home rehabilitation loans for low-income residents

 Energy efficient rebates

 The city matches 50 percent of utility rebates for energy efficient furnaces, water heaters and air conditioners, in addition to air sealing and insulation.
 Thermostats are not eligible for a city rebate.
-Mail a copy of the utility rebate you received within one year of the rebate check date to the St. Louis Park Community Development Department, and a city rebate check will be mailed to you.
+Mail a copy of the utility rebate you received within one year of the rebate check date to the St. Louis Park Community Development Department or email a copy to firstname.lastname@example.org, and a city rebate check will be mailed to you.

 Things to keep in mind during home remodeling